A Category-Theoretic Analysis of Conformal Prediction: Further Properties of our Categories

 \section{Further Properties of our Categories}

-In this section, we ask ourselves whether we can further characterize the categories that we introduced earlier in Sections \ref{main} and \ref{main2}.
-Throughout the section, if restrictions have to be imposed on the objects or morphisms of a category, we will report them as superscript and subscripts of the ensuing subcategory, respectively.
+In this section, we ask ourselves whether we can further characterize the categories that we introduced in Section 3 in the Main Text.
+Throughout, if restrictions have to be imposed on the objects or morphisms of a category, we will report them as superscript and subscripts of the ensuing subcategory, respectively.